 ATTACHMENTS

 (A) Customer Authorization for Core Gas Transportation Service (Authorization).
-The Authorization is the Customer’s request to receive core gas aggregation service from PG&E under Schedule G-CT and authorizes CTA to act on the Customer's behalf in providing such gas aggregation services to the Customer.
+This Attachment provides one method by which CTA may obtain authorization from a core End-Use Customer to act on the Customer’s behalf to provide core gas aggregation service.

 (B) Core Transport Group Summary (Group Summary).
 This Attachment is no longer in use.
 CTA may submit new Customer Authorizations to PG&E on a monthly basis.
 Each submittal must be accompanied by a completed and updated Attachment B.

-(C) Optional Assignment to Core Transport Agent of Firm PGT Pipeline Capacity (Optional Capacity Assignment).
-In accordance with Schedule G-CT, the CTA will be offered assignment, on a month-to-month basis, of a pro rata share of firm interstate pipeline capacity contracted for and held by PG&E for its core customers on the (Transmission Company (PGT) pipeline which will be identified in Attachment C of this Agreement.
-If CTA has multiple Agreements, the assigned volumes for Attachment(s) C with the same term will be combined and considered as one direct assignment with PGT unless otherwise agreed by the Parties.
+(C) Optional Assignment to Core Transport Agent of Firm PG&E GT-NW Pipeline Capacity (Optional PG&E GT-NW Capacity Assignment).
+In accordance with Schedule G-CT, the CTA will be offered assignment, on a month-to-month basis, of a pro rata share of firm interstate pipeline capacity contracted for and held by PG&E for its core customers on the PG&E Gas Transmission– Northwest (PG&E GT-NW) Pacific pipeline, which will be identified in Attachment C of this Agreement.
+If CTA has multiple Agreements, the assigned volumes for Attachment(s) C with the same term will be combined and considered as one direct assignment with PG&E GT-NW unless otherwise agreed by the Parties.

+CORE GAS AGGREGATION SERVICE AGREEMENT (Cont'd.)

-(D) Core Firm Storage Allocation and Assigned and Rejected Storage for Core Transport Agent Groups (Core Storage Allocation Assigned Storage).
+(D) Core Firm Storage Allocation and Assigned and Rejected Storage for CTA (Core Storage Allocation Core Firm Storage Amounts).
 PG&E will allocate to CTA a pro rata share of gas core firm storage capacity, which allocation shall be set forth in Attachment D of this Agreement.
 This attachment will record amounts accepted, rejected, and assigned to the CTA.
-Amounts of core firm storage capacity held by the CTA will be used according to Schedule G-CT and Schedule G-CFS and paid for by the CTA.
+Amounts of core firm storage capacity held by the CTA will be used according to Schedule G-CT and Schedule G-CFS and will be paid for by the CTA.

 (E) Termination of Customer Authorization for Core Gas Transportation Service (Termination).
 This Attachment is no longer in use.
 Any Customer who has executed an Attachment A and who wishes to terminate such Authorization and commence receiving PG&E procurement service must provide written notice to PG&E to terminate the Authorization.
 The Termination may apply to all or some of the Customer’s accounts as specified in Attachment A. A completed Attachment E must be submitted to PG&E, with a copy to CTA.
 Alternatively, a CTA may also terminate an Authorization utilizing the Termination.
 To do so, the CTA must submit an Attachment E to PG&E, with a copy to the Customer.

 (F) Formal Communications Between Parties (Communications).
 Any formal communications concerning this Agreement shall be in writing and shall be delivered by hand or certified delivery to the appropriate address shown in Attachment F and shall be deemed to be received as of the delivery date.
+Operational communications regarding billing, capacity, forecasts, imbalances, and other matters will be directed as indicated on the most recent version of this Attachment, as provided by CTA.
+CTA will promptly submit changes in this Attachment to PG&E.

 (G) Optional Assignment to Core Transport Agent of Firm Canadian Pipeline Capacity (Optional Canadian Capacity Assignment).
-In accordance with Schedule G-CT, the CTA will be offered assignment, on a month-to-month basis, of an incremental pro rata portion of PG&E’s available firm Canadian pipeline capacity which will be identified in G of this Agreement.
-If CTA has multiple Agreements, the assigned volumes for Attachment(sG with the same term will be combined and considered as one direct assignment of Canadian pipeline capacity unless otherwise agreed by the Parties.
+In accordance with Schedule G-CT, the CTA will be offered assignment, on a month-to-month basis, of an incremental pro rata portion of PG&E’s available firm Canadian pipeline capacity, which will be identified in Attachment G of this Agreement.
+If CTA has multiple Agreements, the assigned volumes for Attachment(s) G with the same term will be combined and considered as one direct assignment of Canadian pipeline capacity unless otherwise agreed by the Parties.